naxty/gcp-automated-quality-inspection/README.md

 #### Moving

 The [move](cloud_functions/move) function triggers for new events on the Pub/Sub topic.
 Because we obtain the events from the topic directly we first have to decode the [base64](https://docs.python.org/3/library/base64.html) encoded events.
 Then, the function moves the picture into the respective subfolder in the prediction bucket and deletes it from the inbound bucket.
 Here, we explicitly check if the prediction score is above a given threshold.
-Because we only trust predictions with a high score for automated processing.
-We move images with low score into a special folder for manual postprocessing.
+We move images with low score into a special folder for manual postprocessing because we only trust predictions with a high score for automated processing.
 The resulting folder structure looks as follows.
 ```
 prediction_bucket
 ├── ok